How to recognize and respond to heat-related health emergencies

 - Seek immediate medical help if vomiting or if symptoms get worse or last longer than one hour!

-For non-life-threatening injuries and conditions, seek medical attention at one of Sarasota Memorial’s seven Urgent Care Centers located throughout the county.
+For non-life-threatening injuries and conditions, seek medical attention at one of Sarasota Memorial’s seven Urgent Care Centers.

 Written by Sarasota Memorial copywriter Philip Lederer, MA, who crafts a variety of external communications for the healthcare system.
 SMH’s in-house wordsmith, Lederer earned his Master’s degree in Public Administration and Political Philosophy from Morehead State University, KY, and wears jeans to the beach.